wpiao/reading-notes/code-301/pph-2.md

 **Presenter: Monica McNeal**
 **Topic: Linkedin**

 Monica talked about Linkedin and walked through important Linkedin features.
-More than 95% of recruiters use Linkedin regularly, so it is a great tool to connet with recruiter/hiring manager or look for jobs.
-She demonstrated how to properly use filter to narrow down the job search result and it is very useful feature to learn.
+More than 95% of recruiters use Linkedin regularly, so it is a great tool to connect with the recruiter/hiring manager or look for jobs.
+She demonstrated how to properly use filters to narrow down the job search result and it is a very useful feature to know.